-- 4.5.
-The applicant shall submit to a state and national criminal history record check for the purpose of determining whether the applicant has been charged with, indicted for, or convicted of a crime that may have bearing upon the applicant's fitness to hold a license. - 4.5.a.
-The criminal history record check shall be based on fingerprints submitted to the West Virginia State Police or its assigned agent for forwarding to the Federal Bureau of Investigation. - 4.5.b.
-The applicant shall meet all requirements necessary to accomplish the state and national criminal history record check, including: - 4.5.b.1.
-Submitting fingerprints for the purposes set forth in this subsection; and - 4.5.b.2.
-Authorizing the board, the West Virginia State Police and the Federal Bureau of Investigation to use all records submitted and produced for the purpose of screening the applicant for a license. - 4.5.c.
-The results of the state and national criminal history record check may not be released to or by a private entity except: - 4.5.c.1.
-To the individual who is the subject of the criminal history record check; - 4.5.c.2.
-With the written authorization of the individual who is the subject of the criminal history record check; or - 4.5.c.3.
-Pursuant to a court order. - 4.5.d.
-The criminal history record check and related records are not public records for the purposes of chapter twenty-nine-b of this code. - 4.5.e.
-The applicant shall pay the actual costs of the fingerprinting and criminal history record check. - 4.5.f.
+- 4.5.4.c.1.
+To the individual who is the subject of the criminal history record check; - 4.5.4.c.2.
+With the written authorization of the individual who is the subject of the criminal history record check; or - 4.5.4.c.3.
+Pursuant to a court order. - 4.5.4.d.
+The criminal history record check and related records are not public records for the purposes of chapter twenty-nine-b of this code. - 4.5.4.e.
+The applicant shall pay the actual costs of the fingerprinting and criminal history record check. - 4.5.4.f.
 If the applicant for licensure actively holds an appraiser apprentice permit, licensed residential appraiser license, or certified residential appraiser license, issued by the board, and has previously completed a criminal background check conducted by the board, the results of the prior criminal background check shall satisfy the board's current criminal background investigation requirement.